What is PR (Permanent Resident) Card?

 - Applying for permanent Resident Card renewal with Humanitarian and Compassionate arguments, or

-- Entering via to US
+- Entering via to the US

 Is a valid PR card a requirement for staying in Canada?